imagekit-developer/imagekit-dotnet/README.md

 These instructions will help you to interact with Imagekit.io services in .NET using the brand new Imagekit integration library.

 ### Installing
-There ate a couple of ways to get started with this integration library.
+There are a couple of ways to get started with this integration library.

 Way one:
 Open up your project, navigate to Nuget package manager console and add Imagekit.